 The justice system continued to fail Indigenous people, particularly children, with high rates of incarceration, reports of abuse and deaths in custody.
-Australia maintained its hardline policies of confining people seeking asylum in offshore processing centres in Papua New Guinea and Nauru, and turning back those attempting to reach Australia by boat.
+Australia maintained hardline policies by confining people seeking asylum in offshore processing centres in Papua New Guinea and Nauru, and turning back those attempting to reach Australia by boat.
 In October, Australia was elected to the UN Human Rights Council, attracting calls for improvement of its human rights record, including cutting all ties to the Myanmar military.

 Indigenous adults were 15 times more likely to be jailed than non-Indigenous adults.
-At least five Indigenous people died in custody in various states and territories throughout the year.
+At least eight Indigenous people died in police custody.

 Refugees and asylum-seekers

-Around 320 people taken to Australia for medical treatment remained at risk of being returned to either Nauru or Manus Island.
+Approximately 435 people transferred to Australia for medical treatment remained at risk of return to either Nauru or Manus Island.

 Australia continued its policy of mandatory indefinite detention of people arriving by plane without a visa.
 As of 30 November, there were 1,301 people in immigration detention onshore (including on Christmas Island).
 Of these, 19.8% had been detained for over 730 days.

 Rights of lesbian, gay, bisexual, transgender and intersex people

 Following an overwhelming vote in favour of same-sex marriage, Parliament passed legislation to create marriage equality in December.
 The postal survey process chosen by the government failed to acknowledge that marriage equality is a human right and generated divisive and damaging public debate.